8 Low-Stress Jobs in Finance that Pay Well

 - Benjamin Basic, Content Writer, Fast Food Menu Prices

 The least stressful job in the finance sector is "Accounting."
 It requires you to build a routine that you can follow daily.
 It does not require much effort if you have the skill.
 An accountant is never on the counter and does not have to deal with clients face to face.
 One of the hardest things in accounting is the terminology.
 But if you have a bachelor's degree in accounting or business, you must know these terms.
 The best part is that accounting jobs are also quite well-paying.
-The average salary of an accountant is $65,000 to $80,000 in the US.
 Another plus point is that almost every business needs an accountant, no matter the niche, so there is never a lack of job opportunities.

 - Tiffany Homan, COO, Texas Divorce Laws